Sean Thornton: Rathmullen Celtic FC

 However Thornton never got to play Division 2 football with Rathmullen after a pre season of upheaval seen the club go into administration before the new season began.

 Athboy Celtic

-With Rathmullen folding Thornton became a free agent and hot property in the NEFL.
-Thornton decided to train alone keeping his fitness levels up by cycling and power walking around the locality until the right offer came in.
-That offer arrived in the shape of Athboy Celtic.
-The Meath club currently playing in Division 1 and under the guidance of local football guru Derek Kavanagh enticed Thornton back into the game with the mouth watering prospect of bringing them Premier Division football.
-The news spread like wildfire through Athboy and a crowd of around 18 locals lined the streets to welcome the new signing at training on Tuesday night.
-Unfirtunately for Thornton and Athboy they finished outside the automatic promotion places and remained in division 1.
+With Rathmullen folding Thornton became a free agent.
+He received an offer from Athboy Celtic.
+The Meath club were playing in Division 1.
+With Thornton they finished outside the automatic promotion places and remained in division 1.

 Newfoundwell FC

-After one season at Athboy which resulted in a failed promotion attempt Thornton followed manager Derek Kavanagh to the premier league of the NEFL and to 2017 treble winners Newfoundwell FC.
-The stay at the Well was short lived though as after failing to field a team in 2 separate matches the club were disqualified from the league and effectively disbanded in May 2019.
+After one season at Athboy which resulted in a failed promotion attempt, Thornton followed manager Derek Kavanagh to the premier league of the NEFL and to 2017 treble winners Newfoundwell FC.
+The stay at the Well was short, as after failing to field a team in 2 separate matches the club were disqualified from the league and effectively disbanded in May 2019.

 Moneymore FC

 Thornton again found himself as a free agent and with the transfer window opening on 1 June 2019 he had the opportunity to sign for any NEFL club.

-The offers came in spades but after discussions with several sides Thornton opted to sign for Moneymore in the NEFL Div 3.
+Thornton opted to sign for Moneymore in the NEFL Div 3.